 Recommended for you

-WATCH: Full episodes of The Secret of Skinwalker Ranch online now and tune in for all-new episodes Tuesdays at 9/8c on The HISTORY® Channel.
+WATCH: Full episodes of The Secret of Skinwalker Ranch online now.

 Others have blamed unidentified earthbound creatures.
 At Skinwalker Ranch, a property in northeastern Utah whose numerous paranormal activities were the subject of the book Hunt for the Skinwalker: Science Confronts the Unexplained at a Remote Ranch in Utah, rancher Terry Sherman lost several heads of cattle to mutilation after buying the 512-acre property in 1996.
 Those mutilations coincided with several strange encounters: In one, Sherman saw a wolf-like creature three times the size of a normal wolf that was impervious to rifle fire; in another, a researcher saw an odd humanoid creature with piercing yellow eyes spying on him from a tree.
 Other cases have happened since on the property.